sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/selection-class.md

 because TruckLib does not calculate the bounding boxes of items.

 ## Origin
 Selections have an origin point which the editor subtracts from all nodes before adding the items.
-You can modify this origin point via the
+You can modify it via the [`Origin`](xref:TruckLib.ScsMap.Selection.Origin) property.
-[`Origin`](xref:TruckLib.ScsMap.Selection.Origin) property.
 In addition, there is a [`CenterOrigin`](xref:TruckLib.ScsMap.Selection.CenterOrigin*) method which sets the origin to the center of all nodes, which is what the official editor does when exporting a selection.